holder66/vhammll/docs/AI_for_rest_of_us.md

 Besides making computation simpler, the process of binning itself can improve accuracy by enhancing contrast.
 But, more importantly, by treating all attributes as categorical (“discrete”), it becomes possible to rank-order them in their ability to distinguish between classes.
 This is essential in some domains (for example, micro-array genetic data) where most of the attributes represent just “noise” and degrade classification accuracy.

 So how is all this going to benefit you, a potential AI user?
-First, ease of use of the VHamML algorithm.
+First, ease of use of the VHamMLL algorithm.
 There are really only two parameters that you can adjust: the number of attributes to use, and the number of bins for number (“continous”) attributes to be sliced into.
 An “explore” tool makes it easy to find good values for those two parameters.

 Besides the two parameters, there are also a couple of "switches" that can be set on or off.
 One switch controls whether or not prevalence weighting is to be applied when counting up nearest neighbors.
 Another switch controls whether duplicate instances will be deleted or not when training a classifier.
 A third switch determines whether to take into account missing values when rank ordering attributes.